Inzhenerka/docs.getdbt.tech/website/docs/reference/global-configs/resource-type.md

 ### Exclude all unit tests during testing

-In this example, use the following command to exclude _all_ unit tests when running tests:
+Use the following command to exclude _all_ unit tests when running tests:

 <File name='Usage'>